hsaghir/hsaghir.github.io/_posts/data_science/-2017-09-30-gradients.md

 ## Straight-through gradient
+-  Pretend the stochastic variable is identity in the backward pass where you need gradients.

 ##Conditioning only on the Markov blanket, Ranganath et al. (2014) / local learning signals, Mnih and Gregor (2014).
 This is the most important variance reduction technique, since the stochastic gradients no longer scale with the number of latent variables but rather with the size of their Markov blanket.